Marine cloud brightening

 Another article linked here provides information on possible field experiments that could help to better assess the impact of the MCB on climate.
 (3)

 The protection of the global whale population and other large marine animals is not primarily of such high importance, so that later generations can also go "whale watchching".
 Without exaggerating, it can be said that the protection and regeneration of large marine animals is essential for the stability of the entire ecosystem "sea" and beyond.
 In an article linked here (1), the role of wale is said to play a key role in a healthy marine ecology by bringing limiting nutrients to the ocean surface, when they release fecal matter there.
 These nutrients subsequently help to increase primary production, or photosynthesis, of the phytoplankton living there.
 A very important connection if you consider the numbers in another article linked here (2).
-There it is estimated that phytoplankton produces about 50% of the atmospheric oxygen.
-The microorganisms achieve this by binding atmospheric CO2 and converting it into oxygen, which lowers the CO2 content in the atmosphere.
-This natural process, can be used as an effective climate mitigation strategy.
+There it is estimated that phytoplankton produces about 50% of the atmospheric oxygen. the microorganisms achieved this by sequestering atmospheric CO2 and converting it to O2, which recedes atmospheric CO2 levels and is thus an important climate mitigation strategy.

 As the lowest link in the food chain, phytoplankton with its photosynthesis products provides the food basis for the entire marine fauna.
 Thus, it becomes clear that the ecosystem "sea" also represents a cycle, in which each link makes an important contribution to the preservation and stability.
 These processes are so finely tuned to each other that destabilization at one point always creates unpredictable problems at another, which, if overstimulated, can lead to the disintegration of the entire ecosystem.

 Supplying phytoplankton directly and globally with industrial fertiliser for the purpose of climate mitigation is not an advisable strategy, as the consequences of this large-scale intervention are difficult to assess and even more difficult to control.